Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-architecture/rate-limits-and-caching.md

 The content delivery API on Experience Edge has a fair use rate limit of 80 uncached requests per second.
 If every user request hits the content delivery API for content, this limit will be very easily reached.

-- How can we build our application to mitigate this rate limit, but still ensure that our users get up to date content when it is changed.
+- How can we build our application to mitigate this rate limit, but still ensure that our users get up-to-date content when it is changed.
-- How can we have sections of our site were content is updated regularly?
+- How can we have sections of our site where content is updated regularly?
 - How do we cope with a very large site and cache clears, for example, if after a deployment my site has 10,000 pages and high traffic, so there will likely be a high volume of traffic hitting the content delivery API.

 ## Solution

 ### SSG vs SSR

-The first step to mitigate this rate limit is by making sure that your web application is configured to use Static Site Generation (SSG) and not Server Side Rendering (SSR).
+The first step to mitigate this rate limit is to make sure that your web application is configured to use Static Site Generation (SSG) and not Server Side Rendering (SSR).
 When SSG is enabled, the page content is generated on build and stored in the host cache.
 When a request is made to that page, the host serves the cached version and no request is made to the content delivery API directly.

 By default, the XMC Foundation Head starter kit is configured to use SSG.
 To make sure you are using SSG, check your `[[...path]].tsx` file.
 In there you should have 2 functions: